luciandavila/smartphones-inventory/ruby/app/README.md

 * Continuous integration runs the test suite and the rubocop linter (you can access workflows either by clicking on the ci badge or the actions tab);

-* Test suite uses good tools (rspec, shoulda matchers, factory bot, database cleaner, etc.);
+* Test suite uses good tools (rspec, shoulda matchers, factory bot, database cleaner, capybara, etc.);

 * Filterable columns from the SQL smartphones table have been indexed, which makes filtering faster;